Teenage girl walking her dog outside in summertime weather.

 Influencer

 Do you have a strong social media or blog presence?
-If so, why not put it to good use?
-If your following is fairly large and engaged, then it might be time to reach out to brands that you already admire to see how to become a micro-influencer.
+If your following is fairly large and engaged, it might be time to reach out to brands you admire to see how to become an influencer.
 Before you reach out, do some thinking about your particular niche.
-What do you have to offer brands and why should they give you the opportunity to promote their products?
-You should also spend some time honing the image you want to convey to potential brand clients.
-But once you’ve made a solid plan for how to approach clients, you’re in luck: All you have to do is keep being yourself and growing your following.
+What do you have to offer brands and why should they allow you to promote their products?

 Social media consultant